LoopKit/loopdocs/docs/loop-3/displays_v3.md

 The Glucose Chart displays glucose values in your preferred units.

 !!! info "mg/dL or mmol/L"
-    If your preferred glucose unit are not displayed, follow these instructions to [Change Glucose Units](onboarding.md#change-glucose-units).
+    If your preferred glucose unit is not selected, follow these instructions to change [Glucose Units](onboarding.md#glucose-units).

 The vertical scale is automatically adjusted by Loop to be as useful as possible while including the highest and lowest readings in the chart.

-The horizontal axis is set to go forward from the current time until your DIA (insulin duration) forward (so you can see what Loop thinks glucose will be eventually).
-It then goes back in time as far as it can, based upon the width in pixels of your screen.
+The horizontal axis is set to go forward from the current time through your DIA (insulin duration), so you can see what Loop thinks glucose will be eventually.
+It then goes back in time as far as there is room, based upon the width in pixels of your screen.
 Note, if you turn your device to landscape mode you will have more screen real estate and thus will be able to see further back in time.

 The glucose [Correction Range](therapy-settings.md#correction-range) is shown as a blue bar on the glucose chart.
 Single-value ranges (such as 100-100 mg/dL), will have a narrower blue bar.
-When a temporary override range is enabled, a darker blue bar where the overrides are set will be displayed, as well as the normal correction range in lighter blue.
+When a temporary override range is enabled, a darker blue bar indicates the correction range during that override.

 !!! warning "Negative Glucose Predition"
     If you have a crazy negative glucose prediction - it is likely that you set an [Override](../operation/features/workout.md) with a tiny sensitivity.